 Second-grade students are screened for possible acceptance to the gifted program.
 Once selected students continue in the gifted program through 6th grade.
-Students are usually pulled once a week at each school.
-No federal money is used for the gifted program.
+Students receive weekly instruction at the Career Technical Center and/or on each campus.
+Activities include project-based learning, field trips, special performances, etc. No federal money is used for the gifted program.